Space-charge effects in the field-assisted thermionic emission from nonuniform cathodes: Introduction

 Thermionic cathodes are commonly used in electron devices as they are relatively inexpensive and robust.
-The current in a thermionic diode is temperature dependant, and in the source limited regime it is simply described by the Richardson-Laue-Dushman \cite{Richardson16,Richardson23} law which relates the current density to the work function and cathode temperature.
-As the current density increases with temperature, space-charge decreases the electric field at the cathode surface and the diode enters the space-charge limited regime in which the current density is traditionally described by the Child-Langmuir law which depends on the applied voltage and spacing of the diode.
-The characteristic curve relating the diode current to the cathode temperature is called a Miram curve and shows a smooth transition (a "knee" in the curve) from the source limited current to the space-charge limited current that cannot be explained by the simple forms of the Richardson-Dushman and Child-Langmuir laws.
-To ensure a long cathode lifetime, efficient operation and acceptable beam characteristics it is necessary for the designer or operator of a device, based on thermionic emission, to have a firm understanding of the Miram curve for the cathode.
+The current in a thermionic diode is temperature dependent, and in the source-limited regime it is simply described by the Richardson-Laue-Dushman (RLD) \cite{Richardson16,Dushman23} law that relates the current density to the work function and cathode temperature.
+As the current density increases with temperature, space charge decreases the electric field at the cathode surface and the diode enters the space-charge-limited regime in which the current density is traditionally described by the Child-Langmuir law that depends on the applied voltage and spacing of the diode.
+The characteristic curve relating the diode current to the cathode temperature is called a Miram curve and shows a smooth transition (a "knee" in the curve) from the source-limited current to the space-charge-limited current that cannot be explained by the simple forms of the Richardson-Dushman and Child-Langmuir laws.
+To ensure a long cathode lifetime, efficient operation and acceptable beam characteristics, it is necessary for the designer or operator of a device, based on thermionic emission, to have a firm understanding of the Miram curve for the cathode.
 Recent work on nonuniform thermionic emission has offered some clarity on the issue.
-In particular, a paper by Chernin \textit{et al.} \cite{Chernin20} has advanced understanding of how the Miram curve is affected via mutual space-charge effects due to current emanating from different regions of the cathode, and offers a useful method of calculating the current from a thermionic cathode with periodically varying work function which compares favorably with particle-in-cell simulations.
+In particular, a paper by Chernin \textit{et al.} \cite{Chernin20} has advanced understanding of how the Miram curve is affected via mutual space-charge effects due to current emanating from different regions of the cathode, and offers a useful method of calculating the current from a thermionic cathode with periodically varying work function that compares favorably with particle-in-cell simulations.